Crochet vs Knit – Key Differences Of Knitting vs Crochet – Which Is Better?

 • Explore a new hobby!

-What Is The Difference Between Crochet And Knit?
+What’s The Difference Between Crochet And Knit?

 The Method Of The Craft

 You need a crochet hook and work around in a rectangular or circular pattern to crochet.
 You have one working (live) stitch at a time.
+The finished stitches look like knots.
+There is one basic crochet stitch, the chain stitch.
+There are four others.

 • Single crochet